Dispute resolution and arbitration

-Tax authorities around the world are intensifying their inspections and are exchanging more and more tax information both within and outside the EU.
-This will inevitably lead to more national and international conflicts.
+This challenging tax environment leads to increased international transparency, an increase in joint audits, exchange of information between regulators and tax authorities and frequent case law on cross border tax cases.
 A great deal of technical expertise is needed to deal with these developments effectively, and it is essential that you are well prepared.
-Conflicts can be prevented or resolved faster and more effectively by taking preventative measures and opting for the right methods.
-We can offer you worldwide support in managing tax inspections and avoiding and resolving tax conflicts.
+Disputes can be prevented or resolved faster and more effectively by taking preventative measures and opting for the right methods.
+We can offer you worldwide support in managing tax inspections and avoiding and resolving tax disputes.
 PwC has a Global ‘Tax Controversy and Dispute Resolution’ (TCDR) network of experts active in all relevant areas in more than 80 countries.
 You can read more about this on the website of PwC Global.

 Our service provision

-We will prepare your enterprise for any possible conflicts.
-We will assist your management in analysing potential tax risks to which the enterprise is exposed in various countries and in developing a worldwide strategy to minimise those risks.
-We will do this in cooperation with your own specialists and the experts in our international network, such as our transfer pricing specialists.
-We will assess your international group structure against the policy spearheads of national tax authorities and assist you in documenting your tax positions so that they can protect your enterprise in the case of inspections and conflicts.
+We will prepare your enterprise for any possible disputes with tax authorities.
+We will assist your management in analysing potential tax risks to which the enterprise is exposed in various countries, and in developing a worldwide strategy to minimise those risks.
+We will do this in cooperation with your own specialists and the experts in our international network.
+We will assess your international group structure against the policy spearheads of tax authorities and assist you in documenting your tax positions to protect your enterprise in the case of tax audits and disputes.

-Should a conflict nevertheless become avoidable, there are a number of avenues, both at the national and international level, that can be taken to resolve it.
+Should a dispute nevertheless become unavoidable, there are several avenues, both at the national and international level, that can be taken to resolve it.
 PwC can advise you in this regard.
-Furthermore, PwC can support you in proceedings before the national tax court or the European Union’s Court of Justice, but also during international consultations or arbitration procedures (MAPs).
-Our worldwide network of experts includes legal and economic specialists, including dozens of former employees of government authorities and tax services who are able to offer support based on their broad knowledge and experience.
-We also look at alternative options and mechanisms to settle disputes involving bilateral, multilateral and international treaties, such as trade treaties.
+Furthermore, PwC can support you in proceedings before the national court or the European Union’s Court of Justice as well as during international consultations or arbitration procedures such as mutual agreement procedures (MAPs) and investment treaty arbitration.
+Our worldwide network of experts includes legal (tax) and economic specialists, including those with significant experience in both private (law firms) and public (governmental authorities) sectors.
+We also look at alternative options and mechanisms to settle disputes involving bilateral, multilateral and international treaties, such as trade and investment treaties.

-• If your organisation is undergoing transformations.
-This could include mergers, acquisitions, international restructuring, the revision of the supply chain, etc.
+• Your organisation is undergoing transformations.
+This could include mergers, demergers, acquisitions, international restructuring, the revision of the supply chain;

-• If you want to be a step ahead of conflicts with tax services by having your group structure assessed and organising a documented defence.
+• You want to be a step ahead of disputes with tax authorities by having your group structure assessed and organising a documented defence;

-• If your organisation is about to be audited and you want to set up a decent audit management.
+• Your organisation is about to be audited and you want to set up a robust audit management.;

-• If you need support with a payment dispute during a litigation process or consultation procedure.
+• You need support with a tax dispute during a litigation process or consultation or arbitration proceedings

 Follow us